abhiroop43/ng-contacts/README.md

 A button that opens a "new contact" form - done

-Possibility to edit existing contacts
+Possibility to edit existing contacts - done

 Google map integration to select address